 Class size: We will host class sizes of 10 or fewer and have two educators per classroom, for increased safety and personal attention.

 Outside space: The Museum has access to a bounty of outdoor spaces where students can spend a large part of the day!
 During outside time, students will stay separated from other groups of students and museum guests.

 Cohorts: We will generally put students into classes based on age.
 We will place family or other “pod” members in the same group to the extent possible.
 Please make a note of those students you would like to put together in your registration.

 Can I sign up for a 3-day and 2-day session to send my child for 5-days a week?

 We take Covid-19 safety very seriously.
 In order to maintain strict cohorts, we will not allow the same child to attend a 3-day cohort and a 2-day cohort.
 We are sorry for the inconvenience that may cause for people who want to attend five days a week.

-What is the difference between schoolhouse and Museum Clubhouse?
+What is the difference between Homeschool and Museum Clubhouse?

 Museum Clubhouse is a program designed for kindergarten through eighth-grade students who are participating in online learning through their schools.
 Museum educators assist small groups of learners with their online schoolwork, lead project-based STEM activities, and encourage outdoor play and exploration.

 The Homeschool program, in contrast, has a unique curriculum created by our educators.
 We have designed various classes that meet for two or three hours a week over five weeks.
 These classes are topic-specific, and educators use interactive activities and inquiry-based teaching to guide students through the learning process.
 Homeschool classes are also an excellent option for families who would like to supplement their child’s online schooling in a once a week, small group setting.